ananyaa01/Credit_Card_Fraud_Detection-using-Sampling/README.md

 1-Enormous Data is processed every day and the model build must be fast enough to respond to the scam in time.

 2-Imbalanced Data i.e most of the transactions (99.8%) are not fraudulent which makes it really hard for detecting the fraudulent ones
-    Data availability as the data is mostly private.
+3-Data availability as the data is mostly private.